zX3no/minecraft-speedrunning/README.md

 Sometimes shipwrecks can generate in different biomes causing them to change wood type and y-level.
 All of the chests should generate but they might be at a different y-level.

+When micro-lensing to find bastions, the bastion is not directly where the entity spikes.
+It's either on the left or right of your screen.
+The players fov is a cone (view frustum).